Vitexin beta-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and vitexin, whereas its two products are UDP and vitexin 2"-O-beta-D-glucoside.
+The two substrates of this enzyme characterised from Silene alba are the flavonoid, vitexin, and UDP-glucose.
+Its products are vitexin 2"-O-β-D-glucoside and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:vitexin 2.
 This enzyme is also called uridine diphosphoglucose-vitexin 2"-glucosyltransferase.